Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: mesh_motion.mesh_parts

    Mesh parts associated with respective motion group.
+The user may use ``all_blocks`` to apply the motion to the entire mesh.

 .. inpfile:: mesh_motion.motion